miguelmarcondesf/activerecord-tenanted/GUIDE.md

       - relevant issue/pull-request https://github.com/rails/rails/pull/53893

 - pruning connections and connection pools
-  - [ ] look into whether the proposed Reaper changes will allow us to set appropriate connection min/max/timeouts
-    - and if not, figure out how to prune unused/timed-out connections
-  - [ ] we should also look into how to cap the number of connection pools, and prune them
+  - [x] look into how to cap the number of connection pools, and prune them

 - integration test coverage
   - [x] connection_class